mpavanetti/logCollector/README.md

 ## Installation Steps
 1. [Check Out] Download or git Clone this repository into a local directory of your preference, ex: D:\ELk\TalendReLogCollector
-2. [Elasticsearch Commands] Have access to your Elasticsearch cluster through kibana dev tool or cURL, open up the file **Elasticsearch Index Templates for Talend Logs.md** (github preferred), follow up the instructions and run all the commands in your elasticsearch cluster.
+2. [Elasticsearch Commands] Have access to your Elasticsearch cluster through kibana dev tool or cURL, open up the file [Elasticsearch Index Templates Scripts](Elasticsearch%20Index%20Templates%20for%20Talend%20Logs.md) (github preferred), follow up the instructions and run all the commands in your elasticsearch cluster.
 3. [Kibana Dashboards] Have access to your kibana instance, open the left side navegation bar, go to Management tab, click on **Stack Management**, then go to Kibana and click on **Saved Objects**, Click on **import** on your right top corner, in the Select a file to import area, drag the file [Kibana Talend Template](Kibana%20Talend%20Template.ndjson) or cliclk import and find this file, in the Import Options, let it as is (Automatically overwrite conflicts) , then finally click in **Import**, ( 7 objects should be imported ) and then **Done** .
-4. [Python Agent] Go to the folder **agent**, edit the file config.ini using notepad, make sure you have all setup following your environment.
+4. [Python Agent] Go to the folder **agent**, edit the file [Config.ini](agent/config.ini) using notepad, make sure you have all setup following your environment.

-## Python Agent config.ini [Sample]
+**Python Agent config.ini [Sample]**
 ```
 [Application]
 start = True